sankarvj/datasync/README.md

     4) Deciding the priority of action (Local/Server) during "General Sync".
 Right now it will give the priority to local

-#Rules of thumb
+    5) Too many rules, reduce it

+#5Rules to follow

     1) Server table should contain id & updated column

+    2) Client table should contain id,key & updated column (Could remove this check if a utility added to create tables from the model)

+    3) Client tablename be the plural of its model name & colname should be as same as model field name (Could remove this check if a utility added to create tables from the model)

-    2) Client model must implement "localmodel" struct (see detail in #HowToImplementSection1)
+    4) Client model must implement "basemodel" struct (see detail in #HowToImplementSection1)

-    3) Client model must add tags to the column if any that column reference other table columns (see detail in #HowToImplementSection4)
+    5) Client model must add tags to the column if that column has any reference (see detail in #HowToImplementSection4)

 #How to implement the sync adapter with the existing system ?

-    1) Existing models in the client system should inherit the localmodel from the syncadapter
+    1) Existing models in the client system should inherit the basemodel from the syncadapter

-                            type Localmodel struct {
+                            type BaseModel struct {
                             	Id      int64    //local id
                             	Key     int64    //server id
                             	Updated int64    //last updated time